Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Node/readme.txt

    =============
    RELEASE NOTES
    =============
-   Jering.Javascript.NodeJS was updated to version 5.4.4.
+   1. Jering.Javascript.NodeJS was updated to version 6.2.0;
+   2. Added support of .NET Core App 3.1 and .NET 5.0.

    =============
    DOCUMENTATION